 Namaste Nepal

 Nepal is one of my favorite places.
 It’s a big world and I rarely go back to places I’ve visited but Nepal is an exception.
 I can’t pinpoint exactly why I love Nepal so much but as I ponder the reasons, the most obvious one is it’s conducive to taking nice photos - the people have interesting, beautiful faces, and are friendly and generally willing to be photographed.
-The vibrant colors of their clothes as well as colors they choose to decorate their living spaces are similarly bold and beautiful.
+The vibrant colors of their clothes as well as the colors they choose to decorate their living spaces are similarly bold and beautiful.

 But my love for Nepal goes beyond photography.
 I love how spirituality permeates daily life.
 And when the clouds aren’t teasing you, I love seeing the majestic mountains, particularly the snow capped ones in the Himalayas.
 Nepal is also a safe place - I never worry that someone is going to steal my camera.
 And, I’d be lying if I didn’t say I love the inexpensive cost of living.
 But, I think I love Nepal most because of the people’s peaceful and kind natures, despite obvious hardships, Nepal being one of the poorest countries in the world.